What's New in Tracker.js

 </button>

 Click the button → a signup event is tracked with {plan: "pro"}.
-That’s it.
-No onclick, no window.aa?.track(), no script tags.
+No onclick, no window.aa?.track(), no extra script.

 Add properties with data-aa-event-* attributes: